SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

    This time, the entire query took just 4.75 seconds, or just about 91% faster.

-Improving Sort Performance on Text Keys
+Improving sort performance on text keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When using VARCHAR, ensure that the maximum length defined in the table structure is as small as necessary.